ClimateImpactLab/energy-code-release-2020/2_projection/2_running_projections/readme.md

 ```
 ./generate.sh {path_to_config}/{run_config_name} {number of threads}
 ```
 This will then generate begin running a projection for the specification determined by the run config, and the associated module config.
 The `{number of threads}` variable should be replaced by a scalar (e.g. 20) which determines how many processes will be run in parallel.
-Note, each process takes around 4GB of memory for a point estimate run, and around 8GB of memory of a delta method run (i.e. for calculating variance projections).
-This might limit the amount of processes you are able to run in paralell.
-Each process works on a directory, one at a time, where a directory is defined by an `SSP-rcp-iam-gcm` combination.
+Note, each process takes around 4GB of memory for a point estimate run (i.e. for calculating central estimates of impacts), and around 8GB of memory for a delta method run (i.e. for calculating variances of impacts).
+This might limit the amount of processes you are able to run in parallel.
+Each process works on a directory, one at a time, where a directory is defined by an `SSP-rcp-iam-gcm` combination (i.e. combination of Shared Socioeconomic Pathway (ssp), emissions trajectory (rcp), population/income scenario (iam), and one of 33 climate projections (gcm)).

-For example, to run a projection for SSP3, for a point estimate for our main model, with 40 processes running in parallel at the same time, the command to run would be (if you are running it on the CIL "sacagawea" server:
+For example, to run a projection for SSP3, for a point estimate for our main econometric specification, with 40 processes running in parallel at the same time, the command to run would be (if you are running it on the CIL "sacagawea" server:

 ```
 ./generate.sh {your path}/energy-code-release-2020/projection_inputs/configs/GMFD/TINV_clim_income_spline/break2_Exclude/semi-parametric/Projection_Configs/sacagawea/run/median/energy-median-hddcddspline_OTHERIND_electricity.yml  40